 Welcome to the Homepage for the YSU Chemistry Department.

-It’s going to be a great semester.
 Check out the YSU Chemistry Facebook page for what’s happening in the Chemistry Department at Youngstown State University.

 The BS Program is accredited by the American Chemical Society.
 Please see this link for the guidelines for ACS accreditation.